naufil09/hotchocolate_custom_filter/README.md

 # Customm filter in [Hot Chocolate](https://chillicream.com/docs/hotchocolate)

-Hey, if you want to add case insensitive custom filter operation in hotchocolate then you can find solution below.
+If you want to add case insensitive custom filter operation in hotchocolate then you can find solution below.

 For ex :
 ```